Lithuanian Auxiliary Police: Formation

-In the short period when the Lithuanians hoped to rebuild the state, they reconstituted part of the pre-war police, reaching about 40% (3,000 men) of its pre-war numbers, and began to recreate the army.
+In the short period when the Lithuanians hoped to recover the Lithuanian state, they reconstituted part of the pre-war police, reaching about 40% (3,000 men) of its pre-war numbers, and began to rebuild the army.
 On July 5, however, German authorities forbade the reconstitution of the Lithuanian army, or any units other than self-defense units, which the Germans transformed into auxiliary police units.
 In November, all auxiliary policemen in the eastern territories, including Lithuania, were considered Schutzmannschaften.

 Schutzmannschaften were divided into four types.
 The first was a regular police force, stationed in cities and provinces.
 The second type, closed formations, were organized into battalions, companies, platoons and groups.
 The third type was firefighting units.
 The fourth, auxiliary units grouped into platoons and companies, assisted regular police when needed.

 The first battalion, known as the Tautinio darbo apsaugos batalionas (TDA), was formed by the Provisional Government in Kaunas on June 28.
 The Provisional Government was dissolved on August 5, 1941.
 The battalion was not dissolved and German Major Franz Lechthaler took over its command.
 On August 7, the TDA had 703 members and Lechthaler ordered it reorganized into two battalions of auxiliary police (Polizeihilfsdienst bataillone; Pagalbinės policijos tarnyba or PPT).
 During August three more battalions of PPT were formed.
 In October, these five battalions were renamed security battalions (apsaugos batalionas).
 In December, the five battalions were reorganized again into battalions of Schutzmannschaft.

 Lithuanians massively deserted from the Soviet 29th Rifle Corps and gathered in Vilnius.
 They organized Lithuanian Self-defense Units (Lietuvių savisaugos dalys or LSD) in Vilnius, Pabradė, Trakai, and Varėna.
 On July 21, 1941, LSD was reorganized into the Vilnius Reconstruction Service (Vilniaus atstatymo tarnyba or VAT) with three units (Work, Order, and Security).
 On August 1, VAT and its three units were reorganized into three battalions of Schutzmannschaft.
 Two more battalions were organized by October 1941.